 One of the very first places we visited in Italy was the Cinque Terre.
 We were on a road trip in France and decided to pop over to the famous Italian Riviera to hike along the coast to visit its five towns known as the Cinque Terre.
 The Cinque Terre Villages are one of the most popular places to visit in Italy so expect crowds, but if you visit in the off-season, you can enjoy these beautiful places, without the crowds.

-Located along the coast, these beautiful villages are connected by hiking routes where you can walk through olive groves, sip on fine wine and marvel at the spectacular sea views.
+Located along the coast, these beautiful villages are connected by a hiking trail where you can walk through olive groves, sip on fine wine and marvel at the spectacular sea views.

 All the villages make up the UNESCO World Heritage Site of the Cinque Terre that are connected by boat, bus, train and walking trails.
 They include Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
 Their rugged landscapes make for some of the most beautiful views in Italy.
 Plan your trip to the Five Towns of Italy with Hiking in Cinque Terre – Complete Guide to Italy’s 5 Villages